Also in this Issue

 APA Science Policy Fellowship Applications Due January 3, 2005

 Applications are due January 3, 2005 for APA's annual Science Policy Fellowship program.
 Each year, APA places a psychological scientist in an executive branch research funding/coordinating office.
 Past Fellows have worked at the National Institutes of Health, the National Science Foundation, the White House Office of Science and Technology Policy, and most recently, the Central Intelligence Agency.
 In addition to duties as a special assistant in a science mission agency or office, the Fellow attends an orientation program on congressional and executive branch operations and a year-long seminar series on issues involving science and public policy.
-For more information, see APA's Science Policy Fellowship Program, and contact Dr. Heather Kelly in APA's Public Policy Office via email or phone at 202.336.5932.
+For more information, contact Dr. Heather Kelly in APA's Public Policy Office via email or phone at 202.336.5932.

 APA Science Directorate Offers New Summer Fellowships in Counterintelligence Research

 The APA Science Directorate and Public Policy Office will offer two new exciting summer research fellowships in 2005, in collaboration with senior psychologists working in the Department of Defense's Counterintelligence Field Activity Office (CIFA).
 The summer fellowships, open to APA or APAGS members at both the post-doctoral and senior graduate level, will provide opportunities to spend eight weeks at CIFA's headquarters here in the Washington, DC area.
 Research Fellows will work on topics relevant to countering terrorist activity, reducing "insider threat" and developing counterintelligence threat trend analysis.
 Stipends for Fellows may range from $8,000-12,000.
 Applications must be received by Dr. Heather Kelly in APA's Public Policy Office by March 1, 2005.

 Air Force Research Lab Looking for Senior Scientist